 For Hell's Breath - A Vision of Sound Falling (1982; Fig. 5), curated by William Hellerman for P.S.
-1, Queens, New York, Yankowitz again integrated sound as she had in her draped works and opera, and as she would do later with Crossings's sacred voiceovers.
+1, Queens, New York,28 Yankowitz again integrated sound as she had in her draped works and opera, and as she would do later with Crossings's sacred voiceovers.
 But this scenario played more like "Hell - The Musical."
 It consisted of an impressive room-size "stage set," comprising eight red, white, and black ceramic tile panels surrounded by a frieze.
 High-relief images of devils with gaping mouths, and snakes set the stage for a sound experience: a wafting cacophony of metallic groaning church organs and fallen souls echoing remorseful wails.
-The vibrations, experienced as the sensation one feels in the groin when an cent of both the gibberish of Scenario Sounds and the sacred echoes in Crossings.
+The vibrations, experienced as the sensation one feels in the groin when an elevator drops, vividly captured the idea of falling from grace.